dlu-ch/dlb/doc/ex_tool.rst

       :type source: :class:`dlb.fs.Path` or anything a :class:`dlb.fs.Path` can be constructed from

       :raises ValueError:
-         if *path* is not a managed tree path contained in an explicit output dependency or *source* is not a different managed tree path???.
+         if *path* is not a :term:`managed tree path` contained in an explicit output dependency or *source* is not a :term:`working tree path` of a filesystem object in the :term:`managed tree` or in :file:`.dlbroot/t/` of the :term:`management tree` that is different from *path*.

 Dependency classes